 The many generations and branches of the Milnor family can all place the origins of their surname with the ancient Anglo-Saxon culture.
 Their name reveals that an early member worked as a person who was a milner or more commonly know as a miller.
 The name is derived from the Anglo-Saxon name myln which meant mill.

 Early Origins of the Milnor family

-Another 169 words (12 lines of text) covering the years 1628, 1702, 1730, 1723 and 1730 are included under the topic Early Milnor History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Milnor research.
+Another 85 words (6 lines of text) covering the years 1628, 1702, 1730, 1723 and 1730 are included under the topic Early Milnor History in all our PDF Extended History products and printed products wherever possible.

 Milnor Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Milnor were recorded, including Milner, Milnor and others.

 Early Notables of the Milnor family (pre 1700)